-Given the amount of offshore renewable development planned in the Celtic Sea, we at BirdWatch Ireland appreciate that transboundary and cumulative assessments were included in the WCOWF Environmental Statement but would ask for more substantial assessments to be completed before construction, especially as it pertains to Ireland's South Coast Designated Maritime Area Plan (SC DMAP) for Offshore Renewable Energy.
-The SC DMAP 'identifies four Maritime Areas in the Irish part of the Celtic Sea within which proposed future ORE projects may be located' specifically referring to offshore wind development [12].
+Given the amount of offshore renewable development planned in the Celtic Sea, we at BirdWatch Ireland appreciate that transboundary and cumulative assessments were included in the LFOWP Environmental Impact Assessment and would ask for more substantial assessments to be completed before construction, especially as it pertains to Ireland's South Coast Designated Maritime Area Plan (SC DMAP) for Offshore Renewable Energy.
+The SC DMAP 'identifies four Maritime Areas in the Irish part of the Celtic Sea within which proposed future ORE projects may be located' specifically referring to offshore wind development [11].
 The plan was published in 2024, and the first of the four Maritime Areas (Tonn Nua) is expected to be auctioned in early 2025.
-Given the timing of this auction, and future auctions for the other three Maritime Areas, it is extremely likely that construction and operation of wind farms within the SC DMAP will overlap temporally with the construction and operation of the WCOWF, which would increase the potential cumulative impact and disturbance from offshore wind development to birds utilising the Celtic Sea marine environment in both countries (Figure 3 is a map of the locations of the SC DMAP and four auction areas in Irish waters and the WCOWF and nearby windfarms in Welsh waters).
+Given the timing of this auction, and future auctions for the other three Maritime Areas, it is extremely likely that construction and operation of wind farms within the SC DMAP will overlap temporally with the construction and operation of the LFOWP, which would increase the potential cumulative impact and disturbance from offshore wind development to birds utilising the Celtic Sea marine environment in both countries (Figure 2 is a map of the locations of the SC DMAP and four auction areas in Irish waters and the LFOWP and nearby windfarms in Welsh waters).

-Figure 3: Map of the locations of the four Maritime Areas within the Irish SC DMAP (light grey polygons on left side of map) proposed for offshore wind development and the WCOWF location (highlighted yellow polygon on lower right side of map), as taken from the 4C Offshore website [13]
+Figure 2: Map of the locations of the four Maritime Areas within the Irish SC DMAP (light grey polygons on left side of map) proposed for offshore wind development and the LFOWP location (dark red polygon on lower right side of map), as taken from the 4C Offshore website [12]

 One central issue is whether the increase in turbines and expansion of windfarm development will have an effect where the birds are being squeezed into ever smaller areas within the Celtic Sea.
 To answer that we would need evidence on whether seabirds are avoiding other windfarm areas.
 Because of the uncertainty around seabird usage around offshore wind developments and the increased disturbance and displacement seabirds could be facing within the Celtic Sea, we at BirdWatch Ireland believe that increased caution should be exercised to limit the cumulative effects of these multiple ORE projects on seabirds.
-It is concerning that the cumulative impact assessment for the WCOWF does not consider cumulative impacts with the SC DMAP proposed areas.
+It is concerning that the cumulative impact assessment for the LFOWP does not consider cumulative impacts with the SC DMAP proposed areas.
 These proposed sites are not far from each other and, with displacement, there would be increasingly limited space for seabirds to utilise within and migrate through the Celtic Sea.
-As the Celtic Sea is also an entry point into the Irish Sea and other breeding colonies in both Ireland and the UK, seabirds affected and pushed into ever smaller areas could include birds who utilise Irish Sea as well.
+As the Celtic Sea is also an entry point into the Irish sea and other breeding colonies in both Ireland and the UK, seabirds affected and pushed into ever smaller areas could include birds who utilise Irish sea as well.
+Additionally, with the lack of available data, it is possible that the LFOWP cumulative assessment presented in Appendix 22E may be inadequate and unable to capture the true likelihood of cumulative impacts from Irish and Welsh ORE development within the Celtic Sea.
+For this reason, we at BirdWatch Ireland would request that cumulative impacts are fully addressed, and reduced whenever possible, so that the movement of seabirds is not seriously inhibited by offshore wind development through and within the Celtic Sea.